facelessuser/pymdown-extensions/docs/src/markdown/index.md

     === "Tab 2"
         More Markdown **content**.

-!!! summary "Tasklist"
+!!! abstract "Tasklist"
     [Tasklist](extensions/tasklist.md) allows inserting lists with check boxes.

     - [x] eggs
     - [x] bread
     - [ ] milk

-!!! summary "Tilde"
+!!! abstract "Tilde"
     [Tilde](extensions/tilde.md) is syntactically built around the `~` character.
 It adds support for inserting sub~scripts~ and adds an easy way to place ~~text~~ in a `#!html <del>` tag.